USD/IQD exchange drop in Baghdad and Erbil

-Shafaq News Agency correspondent said that the Central al-Kifah and Al-Harithiya exchanges are trading the USD at a rate of 147150 IQD to 100, 150 IQD above Saturday.
+Shafaq News Agency correspondent said that the Central al-Kifah and Al-Harithiya exchanges are trading the USD at a rate of 147200 IQD to 100.

 Our correspondent said that the selling and buying rates of 100 USD in the local markets of the Iraqi capital stood at 147500 and 146500 IQD, respectively.